alajmo/dashgrid/README.md

 external dependencies.
 Inspired by gridster and angular-gridster and other excellent grid systems.

-Currently beta status, no set API.
-Feel free to use it in development!
+Don't use in production just yet!
 Check out [demo](http://samiralajmovic.github.io/dashgrid) in the meantime!

 ## Motivation